Claude Montal: Books

 This book was translated into German the following year, 1835, and the German version remained in print for many years.
 It was subsequently translated into Czech (1836) and Dutch (1847).

 In 1836, Montal expanded his original book to over 250 pages, and included detailed chapters on a variety of subjects: how to replace a string; the various repairs needed to keep a piano functioning; descriptions of various models and styles of pianos and how to tune and work on them; general advice about the care of the piano (keeping it covered, avoiding moisture and sun); how to pack a piano for moving; and many similar subjects.
 He also included a detailed chapter on acoustics, in which he laid out the mathematics behind equal temperament, demonstrating how his own system for tuning was in keeping with science.
 In addition, he appended a "History of the Piano", in which he traced its origins, and wrote in detail of the changes and developments during the early 19th century.
 The title of this expanded book remained the same, except that additional descriptive words were added to cover the full contents.

-In 1865, the year of his death, Montal published a revised version, which brought his initial book up to date, covering the changes that had taken place in the intervening 30 years.
+In 1865, Montal published a revised version, which brought his initial book up to date, covering the changes that had taken place in the intervening 30 years.
 He added a new chapter on the training of blind people in the profession of piano tuner/technician, and he also included a new appendix, in which he documented his own life, quoting from reviews of his book, and from reports concerning his pianos (leading to medals and awards).

+He died in 1865 in Paris.